The 7 Step Proven Process for Scaling an Agency to $50k+/m

 In all honesty though, this is only a small part of what you need to know in order to scale your agency to high six and seven-figures without burning yourself out.

 The best thing you can do now is bookmark this page, and revisit it as often as you need to as you build a plan to take action on these steps.
-If you’d like to go deeper, we have a free audio lecture series going into more detail on the fundamental mindset shifts you’ll need to make the leap from 6 to 7-figures.
-You can check that out by clicking this link.
+And as you probably saw at the top of this page, we also have a free printable cheatsheet that summarizes this entire article in one easy-to-read diagram.
+You can download that for free by clicking here.

 However, if you made it to the end of this article, my guess is you’re quite serious about your business and want to take it to the next level as quickly as possible.